This part of the handbook includes regulations, information and guidance about:

 - Once you have disclosed a disability, ongoing health condition or specific learning difficulty the Graduate School will normally invite you to a PGR support needs meeting which will be attended by a disability adviser, a Graduate School officer and usually your Director of Studies.

 - The purpose of this meeting will be to discuss your support needs specific to postgraduate research study.
-This can include support in preparing for progress milestones and reasonable adjustments for the progression examination, progress review meetings and where appropriate, the final assessment period and completing your thesis.
+This can include preparation of an impact statement, support in preparing for progress milestones and reasonable adjustments for the progression examination, progress review meetings and where appropriate, the final assessment period and completing your thesis.

 - The disability adviser will also be able to provide general advice about disability support and reasonable adjustments if you have not already had a meeting with them.
 This can include advice about making an application for Disabled Student’s Allowance (DSA) if you do not already receive this, and the kinds of support that DSA can be used to fund.